pierrepo/seq-to-first-iso/doc/knime_config.md

 # KNIME configuration

-You can install and use seq-to-first-iso with the Analytics platform [KNIME](https://docs.knime.com/) to process data from SLIM-labeling.
+You can install and use seq-to-first-iso with the [KNIME](https://docs.knime.com/) Analytics Platform to process data from SLIM-labeling.

 Requirements:
   - KNIME
   - conda
   - a little bit of Python knowledge

-(Note: if you wish to use pandas > 0.23, you need to upgrade KNIME to 3.7.2 at least)
+This guide is for KNIME 3.7.2 only.

+## Install (Ana)conda

+Install the latest version of [Anaconda](https://www.anaconda.com/) with Python 3.x.

+## Install KNIME

+Install KNIME 3.7.2.
+You can download this version [here](https://www.knime.com/download-previous-versions).

-## Set Python with KNIME
+## Set up Python for KNIME

-You need to install and configure a Python extension.<br>
+You need to install and configure a Python extension in KNIME.

 This guide is adapted from the [3.7 Python installation guide](https://docs.knime.com/2018-12/python_installation_guide/index.html) from KNIME.

 ### Set up the conda environment